wp-plugins/flickpress/readme.txt

 * Added option to turn captions on or off by default.
 * Added jquery show/hide for license lists in the popup.
 * Fixed "next page" bug for commons search.

+== Upgrade Notice ==

+= 1.5 =
+* This version fixes a compatibility issue with other phpFlickr-based plugins, fixes a JavaScript error when inserting captions with funky characters, and adds favorites browsing.